dotnet/sdk/documentation/TemplateEngine/api/Inside-the-Template-Engine.md

 # Inside the Template Engine

-The template engine is composed of several different subsystems, which are designed to separate gathering templates, instantiating template and processing templates.
+The template engine is composed of several different subsystems, which are designed to separate gathering, instantiating and processing templates.

 # Overview of the subsystems

 ## [IEngineEnvironmentSettings](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Abstractions/IEngineEnvironmentSettings.cs)

-This is responsible for holding all properties of environment.
+This is responsible for holding all properties of the environment.

-Template engine provides default implementation:
+Template engine provides a default implementation:
 [EngineEnvironmentSettings](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Edge/EngineEnvironmentSettings.cs).

-It has single constructor that accepts ITemplateEngineHost and set up settings based on TemplateEngine.Edge implementation of component manager, paths, and environment.
+It has a single constructor that accepts ITemplateEngineHost and set up settings based on TemplateEngine.Edge implementation of component manager, paths, and environment.
 All this can also be passed in as optional parameters.

 ### [ITemplateEngineHost](https://github.com/dotnet/templating/blob/main/src/Microsoft.TemplateEngine.Abstractions/ITemplateEngineHost.cs)

-The interface is responsible for providing host information to template engine, managing file system and do the logging.
-Host may also provide default parameter values for template via TryGetHostParamDefault method.
+The interface is responsible for providing host information to template engine, managing file system and logging.
+Host may also provide default parameter values for templates via `TryGetHostParamDefault` method.

-The applications using template engine are often called as “hosts”. dotnet/templating repo is managing one of such hosts: dotnet new CLI, which is part of dotnet SDK.
+Applications using template engine are often called “hosts”. dotnet/templating repo is managing one of such hosts: dotnet new CLI, which is part of .NET SDK.

 Main host properties: